-Our analysis provides a better understanding of the role of a special monetary program, the Term Auction Facility, played during the financial crisis, and suggests how to better design lending-oflast-resort programs in the future.
-Our results show that the Fed's design of DW and delayedfunds-release TAF achieved its intended goal of lowering the borrowing stigma by separating the banks into distinct groups, encouraging participation by stronger banks, and providing more liquidity to the economy.
+Our analysis provides a better understanding of the role of a special monetary program, TAF, played during the financial crisis, and suggests how to better design LOLR programs in the future.
+Our results show that the Fed's design of DW and delayed-funds-release TAF achieved its intended goal of lowering the borrowing stigma by separating the banks into distinct groups, encouraging participation by stronger banks, and providing more liquidity to the economy.
 The improvement over the current design is a quantitative matter of setting the more appropriate discount rate, minimum bid, and number of days to delay the release of funds.
 We leave this important quantitative exercise to future research.